 Math Homework… Tonight?

-- Solving a math problem involves performing a series of steps and calculations.
+Solving a math problem can involve performing a series of steps and calculations.
 Students will often judge their understanding by their ability to get the correct answer.
-If they get an answer wrong, they may think… “I don’t get it!”
+If they get a wrong answer they may think… “I don’t get it!”

-- Get It Guide Math Tutorials use effective questions to deconstruct and break a math problem into simpler steps.
-In the classroom, teachers use similar questions to help students focus on key steps, and to assess students’ understanding.
+Get It Guide Math Tutorials use effective questions to deconstruct and break down a math solution into smaller simpler steps.
+In the classroom, teachers use similar questions to help students focus on key solving steps, and to assess students’ understanding.
 Your child can practice the same approach to question themselves, and to think aloud when working through a math problem.
-This is what effective problem solvers do!
+This is what effective problem solvers do.

 Conversations About Learning